Syed Refaat Ahmed: Career

-In his 2012 judgment in Axiata (Bangladesh) Ltd. alias Robi Axiata Ltd. vs. Govt. of Bangladesh and Others, the Court dealt with a revenue matter of some significance by holding that in granting or renewing Cellular Mobile Phone Operator's Licenses, assignments of spectrum, etc., the Bangladesh Telecommunication Regulatory Commission (BTRC) ats as a statutory body that provides statutory taxable services under the Bangladesh Telecommunication Act, 2001 read with the Value Added Tax.
+In his 2012 judgment in Axiata (Bangladesh) Ltd. alias Robi Axiata Ltd. vs. Govt. of Bangladesh and Others, the Court dealt with a revenue matter of some significance by holding that in granting or renewing Cellular Mobile Phone Operator's Licenses, assignments of spectrum, etc., the Bangladesh Telecommunication Regulatory Commission (BTRC) acts as a statutory body that provides statutory taxable services under the Bangladesh Telecommunication Act, 2001 read with the Value Added Tax.
 1991.
 It was found that between the government and a given telecommunication operator there is indeed a place for an intermediate authority like the BTRC that exercises statutory power and engages in taxable economic activity.
 As to the mode of collection of VAT enunciated in Section 3 and 5 of the VAT Act, 1991 which is always one of an addition of VAT to the total consideration value.
 Therefore, the modality of deduction under the 'Deduction at Source' scheme was equally found to be one of deduction after, and not prior to, the addition of VAT on the consideration value.
 Accordingly, it was held incumbent on a licensee telecommunication operator as Robi Axiata Ltd, as a recipient of taxable services supplied by BTRC, to deduct or withhold VAT at source after calculating the same on the entire consideration and thereafter pay directly in the exchequer as the deducting party (Axiata (Bangladesh) Ltd. alias Robi Axiata Ltd. vs. Govt. of Bangladesh and Others) [1 CLR (2012) HCD 77].

 In 2013, his ruling in Moulana Md.
 Abdul Hakim vs. Govt. of Bangladesh & Others [34 BLD (HCD) 2014, 129] extended the frontiers of judicial review under the Bangladeshi Constitutional scheme as the judgment explored the judicial reviewability of actions and decisions of private bodies operating in the public domain.

 In October 2017, Justice Md.
 Salim and Ahmed ordered the government to complete the construction of the Central Effluent Treatment Plant at the Savar tannery estate within four weeks.
 Justice Md.
 Salim and Ahmed issued a two-month injunction on member of parliament Mahbubur Rahman Talukder from holding the post of chairman of 11 educational institutions in Patuakhali District.

-In 2018, in the case of Syed Saifuddin Kamal vs Bangladesh, Ministry of Health [38 BLD (2018), 453] the court presided over by Justice Ahmed through a collaborative exercise spurred and guided the formulation of the “Emergency Medical Services for Road Accident Victims and Protection of Good Samaritans Policy, 2018”.
+In 2018, in the case of Syed Saifuddin Kamal vs Bangladesh, Ministry of Health [38 BLD (2018), 453] the court presided over by Justice Ahmed through a collaborative exercise spurred and guided the formulation of the "Emergency Medical Services for Road Accident Victims and Protection of Good Samaritans Policy, 2018".